 - Make in your ice cream maker based on the maker’s instructions.

 - During the last 5-10 minutes in the machine, when the ice cream is about the texture of soft serve, add the cooled toasted Fruity Pebble pieces.
+Don’t add it all in!
+Add handfuls at a time until you get your desired chunkiness.

 - Toasted Fruity Pebbles